Non-destructive testing (NDT) at Technomix.

 Eddy current testing (ET)

-Eddy current testing (ET – Eddy Current Testing) is a non-destructive method for detecting surface and near-surface defects and for assessing material-related properties of electrically conductive materials.
+Eddy Current Testing (ET) is a non-destructive testing method used to detect surface and near-surface defects, as well as to evaluate material properties of electrically conductive materials.

 Eddy current testing (ET)

 Eddy current testing is based on electromagnetic induction in electrically conductive materials.
-A high-frequency alternating magnetic field is generated via a probe coil.
-When this coil is brought close to a conductive component, the magnetic field induces annular electric currents in the material – so-called eddy currents.
+A high-frequency alternating magnetic field is generated via a test coil.
+When this coil is brought near a conductive component, the magnetic field induces ring-shaped electric currents in the material – so-called eddy currents.

-These eddy currents in turn generate their own magnetic field, which opposes the original excitation.
-In homogeneous, defect-free material, a stable electromagnetic state forms.
-If, however, electrical conductivity, permeability or the geometric structure of the component changes – for example due to a crack, porosity or a microstructural change – the distribution of eddy currents is also altered locally.
+These eddy currents, in turn, generate their own magnetic field that counteracts the original excitation.
+In a homogeneous, defect-free material, a stable electromagnetic state is established.
+However, if the electrical conductivity, permeability, or geometric structure of the component changes – for example, due to a crack, porosity, or a change in microstructure – the distribution of the eddy currents is also locally affected.

-These local changes immediately affect impedance, amplitude or phase of the measurement signal.
-The inspection probe detects these signal changes without contact and passes them to the evaluation unit.
-From the type and intensity of the signal deviation, conclusions can be drawn on the position, extent and character of the irregularity.
+These local changes have a direct effect on the impedance, amplitude, or phase of the measurement signal.
+The test probe detects these signal changes non-contact and transmits them to the evaluation unit.
+Conclusions regarding the location, extent, and nature of the irregularity can be drawn from the type and intensity of the signal deviation.

-The penetration depth of eddy currents depends on the material, electrical conductivity, magnetic permeability and the selected test frequency.
-As frequency increases, penetration depth decreases (skin effect), which makes the method particularly sensitive to near-surface defects.
-By suitable frequency selection, the inspection can be tuned to specific edge zones of the component.
+The penetration depth of the eddy currents depends on the material, electrical conductivity, magnetic permeability, and the selected test frequency.
+As the frequency increases, the penetration depth decreases (skin effect), making the method particularly sensitive to surface-near defects.
+By selecting an appropriate frequency, the test can be specifically tailored to certain edge areas of the component.

-Depending on the inspection task, different probe types are used, for example pencil probes for spot inspections or encircling coils for series components.
-Eddy current testing thus enables fast, non-contact and reproducible examination of conductive materials – both for crack detection and for checking material properties or heat treatment conditions.
+Depending on the testing task, different probe types are used, such as contact probes for spot inspections or continuous-pass coils for mass-produced components.
+Eddy current testing thus enables a fast, non-contact, and reproducible examination of conductive materials – both for crack detection and for assessing material properties or heat treatment conditions.

 • Surface and near-surface cracks, for example due to fatigue or grinding processes

-• Material inhomogeneities, for instance due to microstructure or alloy deviations
+• Material inhomogeneities, such as those caused by microstructural or alloy deviations

-• Hardness and heat treatment differences that affect electromagnetic behaviour
+• Differences in hardness and heat treatment that influence electromagnetic behavior

-• Layer or edge-zone properties, provided they are electrically conductive
+• Coating or edge zone properties, provided they are electrically conductive

-Advantages of eddy current testing at a glance
+Overview of the advantages of eddy current testing

-Eddy current testing is a fast, non-contact inspection method for electrically conductive materials and offers the following advantages in particular:
+Eddy current testing is a fast, non-contact testing method for electrically conductive materials and offers the following advantages in particular:

-• Low-contact inspection, without coupling media and without mechanical sound coupling
+• Minimal-contact testing, without coupling agents and without mechanical acoustic coupling

-• High inspection speed, suitable for series, throughput and inline applications
+• High testing speed, suitable for series, continuous, and inline applications

-• Targeted adjustable penetration depth, controllable via frequency selection and inspection parameters
+• Precisely adjustable penetration depth, controllable via frequency selection and test parameters

-• Combined assessment of defects and material properties, for example regarding conductivity or heat treatment condition
+• Combined evaluation of defects and material properties, for example regarding conductivity or heat treatment condition

-In which application cases is eddy current testing appropriate?
+In which applications is eddy current testing useful?

-Eddy current testing is used in particular when statements on material properties are required in addition to defect detection.
-Typical application cases are inspections after heat treatment or mechanical machining, or to distinguish material states.
+Eddy current testing is used in particular when, in addition to defect detection, information about material properties is also required.
+Typical applications include inspections following heat treatment, mechanical machining, or to distinguish between material conditions.

-It is suitable both for production control and for inspections within complaint or root-cause analyses.
+It is suitable for both production control and inspections conducted as part of complaint investigations or root cause analyses.

 In which industries is eddy current testing typically used?

-Eddy current testing is used primarily in industrial sectors where electrically conductive components must be inspected quickly, without contact and with high reproducibility, including:
+Eddy current testing is primarily used in industrial sectors where electrically conductive components must be inspected quickly, non-contact, and with high reproducibility, including:

 • Aerospace